-Pursuant to Section 194.011(3)(d), Florida Statutes, the filing deadline for petitions appealing an exemption (homestead, wholly exempt) or agricultural classification denial is 30 days from the date of the denial notice sent by the PAO.
+Pursuant to Section 194.011(3)(d), Florida Statutes, the filing deadline for petitions appealing an exemption (homestead, wholly exempt, etc.) or agricultural classification denial is 30 days from the date of the denial notice sent by the PAO.
 Please provide a copy of your denial notice at the time of filing.

 If you miss the petition filing deadline, you may still file a petition.
 However, you must show good cause explaining the reasons for the late filing.
 Submit your petition, as soon as possible, with a letter addressed to the VAB explaining the reason(s) for filing late.
 Be as detailed as possible in the letter.
 You must pay the required petition filing fee.
 The VAB, or designee, will review the reason(s) for missing the petition filing deadline.
 You will be notified of the outcome.

 One petition must be filed for each parcel or tangible personal property (TPP) account number being petitioned unless the properties meet the criteria for a single, joint petition defined as follows:

 – An owner of contiguous, undeveloped parcels of land may file a single joint petition with the VAB if the Property Appraiser determines such parcels are substantially similar in nature.